Lheidli T'enneh Band: HBC Trading Post

-The Northwest Company established a trading post near the confluence of the Nechako and Fraser rivers in the early 1820s, the Northwest Company and Husdon's Bay Company merged in 1821.
+The Northwest Company established a trading post near the confluence of the Nechako and Fraser rivers in the early 1820s.
+The Northwest Company and Husdon's Bay Company merged in 1821.
 First Nations in the area were expected to bring furs to the post in exchange for goods.
 This original post was closed in 1824 but rebuilt in 1829 further down the Fraser river.
 The HBC Fort George Trading post was part of a series of HBC posts in the north.

 First Nations who traded with the HBC post soon developed a permanent settlement close to Fort George trading post along the Fraser river towards the confluence.
 In 1839 a census of the Lheidli village recorded 75 men, 50 women and 62 children for a total of 187. in 1883 the Fort George Indian Reserve was established, the footprint of which would later become the land wanted and acquired by the Grand Trunk pacific Railway to build its Prince George townsite.
 The Fort George Reserve No.1 encompassed 1366 acres.
 Three other reserve sites were also surveyed around the region.
 The land was considered to be agriculturally worthless and remote enough to not interfere the development.
-Census in the 1890's there were 29 houses with 124 residents in the village.
+Census in the 1890s there were 29 houses with 124 residents in the village.
 People living in the village relied on hunting, fishing, and trapping and had also cultivated garden patches as trade with the HBC post diminished.

-Roman Catholic priests an Oblate missionaries from other posts in the region visited the Lheidli T'enneh often.
+Roman Catholic priests and Oblate missionaries from other posts in the region visited the Lheidli T'enneh often.

 Acquisition of Reserve No.1 by the Railway

-In 1908, the Grand Trunk Pacific Railway identified the Reserve No.1 land as an ideal area for a railway and station site, and attempted to claim all the 1366 acres as needed for railway purposes, and thus circumvent negotiations with the Department of Indian Affairs.
+In 1908, the Grand Trunk Pacific Railway (GTP) identified the Reserve No.1 land as an ideal area for a railway and station site, and attempted to claim that all of the 1366 acres was needed for railway purposes, and thus circumvent negotiations with the Department of Indian Affairs.
 This was rejected.
 The Department of Indian Affairs wished to protect the Lheidli T'enneh's interests but also supported railway development.
-By 1910 the DIA agent in the area was concerned about the influence of white settlers on the Lheidli T'enneh, including the supply of liquor to the village and that "civilization has overtaken them too rapidly" DIA Indian Agent John McDougall however saw that the Lheidli T'enneh had come to see the value of the land and employed that in negotiations.
+By 1910, the DIA agent in the area was concerned about the influence of white settlers on the Lheidli T'enneh, including the supply of liquor to the village and that "civilization has overtaken them too rapidly" DIA Indian Agent John McDougall however saw that the Lheidli T'enneh had come to see the value of the land and employed that in negotiations.